cossacklabs/acra-engineering-demo/README.md

 3. Read blogpost content – it's encrypted!

-So, blogposts are stored enrypted, but it's transparent for web reader and admin interface.
+So, blogposts are stored encrypted, but it's transparent for web reader and admin interface.

-### Check monitoring
+### 2.4 Check monitoring

 Now, where the fun begins.